 As we couldn’t do the traditional surprise proposal in a breathtakingly romantic location, my better half decided that he would make it special, our style.
 He first called my Dad in secret to officially ask for permission (feminists, yes, in this day and age it’s unnecessary – even more so when your Dad’s alleged shotgun is literally on the other side of the planet) as per tradition.

 He then planned a weekend away for the two of us to a secret UK location and squirrelled away a batch of plans.
 To my utter delight, we boarded a train bound for Ely and checked into a sweet B&B (it was out of season, but the owner hearing about the plans for the weekend kindly allowed us to stay anyway).
-We awoke on the Saturday morning to reluctant sunshine and despite Mr Kiwi’s best efforts to steer us towards Ely Cathedral, I convinced him that we should enjoy the sun and pop into Cambridge for a touch of punting.
+We awoke on Saturday morning to reluctant sunshine and despite Mr Kiwi’s best efforts to steer us towards Ely Cathedral, I convinced him that we should enjoy the sun and pop into Cambridge for a touch of punting.

 At the time I was volunteering/working for the Churches Conservation Trust (a charity body that takes churches of architectural and special note that have lost their parishes and cares for them) and I knew that Cambridge had one of exceptional beauty.
 We walked into All Saints Church and began to drift through the nave, admiring the beautifully painted walls and just enjoying a quiet moment.
-Cue my shock as at the head of the aisle my beau sinks to one knee, extends a little velvet box and asks me to marry him.
+Cue my shock as at the head of the aisle my beau sinks to one knee, extends a little velvet box and asks me to

 Approximately right here.